LiorZ/hdac8_thesis/thesis.rst

 .. figure:: images/figure_1.png
 	:scale: 20%

-	The key interactions from which the constraints were derived, taken from a solved crystal complex (PDB: 2v5w).
+	:label:`keyint` The key interactions from which the constraints were derived, taken from a solved crystal complex (PDB: 2v5w).

 	The interaction between D101 in the receptor and the N atom in the acetylared Lysine is critically important, a mutation D101A resulted in a complete loss of enzyme activity on the peptidic substrate and also on purified histones.
 [1]_ Additional constraints were derived from the interaction between the acetyl group and the two His, Asp in the active site - mostly in the purpose of fixating the acetylated Lysine in the active site.